DoSOCSv2/DoSOCSv2/README.md

 The default config uses a SQLite database.
-Open up the config file and change the database file path in variable `connection_uri` to whatever path you like.
+Open up the config file and change the database file path in variable `connection_uri` to whatever path you like, e.g.:

+    connection_uri = sqlite:////home/tom/.dosocs2.sqlite3

 You also need to set the path of the default `nomos` scanner (part of FOSSology) if it is not already correct.

 Finally, to create all necessary tables and views in the database: